blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 10. Cat-like reflexes: All fall damage is halved for you.

 ### Fighter
+Fighters can use all weapons and armor.
+Choose one of the following options for starting gear:
+1. Sword, shield, medium armor
+2. sword, bow, 20 arrows, light armor then add 10 torches, 10 days of rations, a traveler's outfit, and 10 gold pieces.
 ```
 +-----+------+------+-----------------+
 | LVL |  XP  |  HP  |      Feat       |